 U2 bassist thanks band for helping him through addiction

-U2 bassist Adam Clayton thanked his bandmates for their support during his treatment and recovery from alcohol abuse years ago, before joining them for a rollicking rendition of a few hits.
-Clayton received an award Monday night at a Manhattan theater from MusiCares, a foundation that helps musicians get treatment for addiction.
+In this March 2, 2014, file photo, Adam Clayton of U2 arrives at the Oscars at the Dolby Theatre in Los Angeles.
+Clayton thanked his bandmates for their support during his treatment and recovery from alcohol abuse years ago, before joining them for a rollicking rendition of a few hits.

 Add your comments below